 251 South Willard Street Burlington, VT 05402

 Our majors are not static programs but living platforms of applied learning.
-Each program is refined annually to ensure that it continually reflects the evolving needs of its field and remains focused on today's issues and tomorrow's challenges.
+Each program is reviewed annually to ensure that it continually reflects the evolving needs of its field and remains focused on today's issues and tomorrow's challenges.
 Emerging trends in communication technology and industry best practices are constantly integrated into the architecture of each program to keep the fundamentals similarly aligned.

 Our Upside-Down Curriculum presents courses in your major in your first semester so you can devote four full years to developing the skills and instincts an exceptional career demands.
 You'll couple this experience-based learning with extensive fieldwork that further expands your capabilities and keeps you ahead of the curve.

 Every undergraduate participates in Champlain's Core curriculum, a four-year course of interdisciplinary study that cultivates the intellectual leadership prized by a complex economy and a rapidly changing world.
 This inquiry-focused learning examines important questions from multiple perspectives and explores Western traditions and the global experience through history, science, culture and other disciplines.

 |Technology and Information Literacy

 ||The ability to find, store, evaluate and synthesize information to answer questions, develop new ones and create new content and knowledge in an ethical and socially responsible manner; the ability to use, manage, assess and understand technology

 ||The ability to interpret quantitative information, apply appropriate mathematical methods to solve quantitative problems and communicate solutions in the appropriate context; the ability to apply scientific methods to understand the natural world, to identify scientific aspects of daily life, and to evaluate the quality of scientific information on the basis of its source and the methods used for its generation